going-digital/versaload/README.md

 ## Faster data encoding from cassette for retro platforms
 Versaload uses the accumulated tricks from reliable fast tape loaders of the past, adding modern techniques and a modern mastering system to achieve much improved loading times on retro machines using original tape equipment.
 To achieve this new speed, it uses several innovations:

-  * Uses tape signal timing based on three known good loaders - the Sinclair ZX Spectrum ROM (1982), [Turbo Tape 64](http://codebase64.org/doku.php?id=base:turbotape_loader_source) (1983) and the [Microsphere loader](http://www.worldofspectrum.org/infoseekpub.cgi?regexp=^Microsphere$ ) (1984).
-  * Automatic calibration to tape playback speed
-  * Uses 4 symbols instead of 2, to improve data density.
-  * Very fast synchronisation
+  * Uses Biphase Mark Coding modulation (as used in SMPTE/EBU Linear Time Codes), which gives a 50% speed improvement over ROM style modulation for the same timing.
+  * Block based loading.
+Tape loading error?
+Just rewind a few seconds and hit play to retry!
+  * Easy to use data compression with state of the art packers - Exomiser 2 and ZX7.
   * Python based scriptable tape mastering environment, compatible with standard emulator file formats and audio output.

-This gives a predicted rate of around *4500 bit∙s⁻¹*, 3 times the speed of the Spectrum default loader.
+With Microsphere timing, this gives a predicted rate of around *4500 bit∙s⁻¹*, 3 times the speed of the Spectrum default loader.
+Depending on content, compression can double that speed.

 More information on this is [in the wiki.](https://github.com/going-digital/versaload/wiki)